-- · efficacy;
+- efficacy;

 - safety;

 - price;

-- ease of administration;
+- · ease of administration;

-- breadth of approved indications; and
+- · breadth of approved indications; and

-- physician, healthcare payer and patient acceptance.
+- · physician, healthcare payer and patient acceptance.

 Several other companies are developing paclitaxel reformulations with a goal of delivering a more effective and tolerable therapy than the approved paclitaxel products.
 Some of these products are further in development than TOCOSOL Paclitaxel and may achieve regulatory approval before our product.
-In addition, Aventis has a docetaxel product, Taxotere[®], which is similar to paclitaxel and is marketed for the treatment of breast and non-small cell lung cancers.
-As a result of the increased competition, the price for paclitaxel products has been under pressure.
+In addition, Aventis has a taxane product, Taxotere®, which is similar to paclitaxel and is marketed for the treatment of breast and non-small cell lung cancers.
+As a result of the increased competition, the price for paclitaxel products has been under pressure and may drop significantly before we achieve regulatory approval.

-Many of our competitors and potential competitors, including large pharmaceutical, chemical and biotechnology concerns and universities and other research institutions, have substantially greater financial, technical and human resources than we do and have substantially greater experience in developing products, obtaining regulatory approvals and marketing and manufacturing medical products.
+Many of our competitors and potential competitors, including large pharmaceutical, chemical and biotechnology concerns and universities and other research institutions, have substantially greater financial, technical and human resources than we do and have substantially greater experience in developing products, obtaining regulatory approvals and manufacturing medical products.
 Accordingly, these competitors may succeed in obtaining FDA approval for their products more rapidly than us.
 In addition, other technologies or products may be developed that have an entirely different approach that would render our technology and products noncompetitive or obsolete.
 If we fail to compete effectively, it would have a material adverse effect on our business, financial condition and results of operations.